 Funding is often a make-or-break factor in a small business’s success, with CB Insights reporting approximately 38 percent of startups fail because they run out of money.
 The process to apply for funding is complicated, especially in the United States.
 There are many strict regulations and requirements from financial institutions that make it difficult for small companies to receive adequate funding.
 As such, global funding has proven to be a popular and generally successful option, with foreign companies having invested $6.49 trillion in American companies, according to data from the U.S. Bureau of Economic Analysis.

 Despite its popularity, small businesses must enter the world of international investing with caution.
 Idea theft, or copycatting, is a common issue for startups seeking funding both internationally and domestically.

 “Typically, when a company is seeking an investment from any investor, be it foreign or domestic, the company must divulge details regarding its product,” said Miller.
 “Because the company must divulge this information, it opens up the company to be copycatted by the investor.”

-Miller said the major risk with overseas funding is that when the investor is located in a different country, your legal options under the foreign policy may be more complicated or different from what they would be if the investor was located in the United States, which can limit your ability to protect your product from copycatting.
+Miller said the major risk with overseas funding is that when the investor is located in another country, your legal options under foreign policies may be more complicated or different from what they would be if the investor were located in the United States.
+That can limit your ability to protect your product from copycatting.

-If you are determined to seek international investors, there are a few precautions you should take to avoid having your idea stolen.
+If you’re determined to seek international investors, there are a few precautions you should take to avoid having your business idea stolen.